-The rule is that you observe whichever code of ethics has the HIGHER ethical requirement.
-So in this case the answer to how long to wait would be forever.
+The rule is that you observe whichever code of ethics has a HIGHER ethical requirement.
+So, in this case, the answer to how long to wait would be forever.

 Can this person get out of this bind by not being a member of the Social Workers Association?